Czachord/Weather/README.md

 # Weather

-Python program for checking the weather in countries around the world..
+Python program for checking the weather in countries around the world using BeautifulSoup4.

 An example of an action: